CarletonComputerScienceSociety/website/content/news/2025-2026/2026-02-25-election-platforms.md

 layout: platforms-v3
 preview: "images/news/2020-2021/outside_hp.jpg"
 background: "images/orientation2018-min.jpeg"
 excerpt: "The CCSS Elections for 2026-2027 have begun!
-We're excited to announce that we have candidates running for positions on the Board of Directors."
+We're excited to announce that we have 16 candidates running for positions on the Board of Directors."
 hideBanner: false
 featured: false
 author: Ryan Chung
 year: 2026-2027
 url: "elections-2026-2027"
 categories:
-  - annoucement
+  - announcement
 ---

 The CCSS Elections for 2026-2027 have begun!
 We're excited to announce that we have candidates running for positions on the Board of Directors.